 - Metastases located within 3 cm of previously irradiated (< 3Gy per fraction) structures if not a candidate for surgery for these lesions and if: * Spinal cord previously irradiated to > 40 Gy * Brachial plexus previously irradiated to > 50 Gy * Small intestine, large intestine, or stomach previously irradiated to > 45 Gy * Brainstem previously irradiated to > 50 Gy * Lung previously irradiated with prior V20 Gy > 35%

-- Patients receiving targeted therapy (non-cytotoxic, non-immunotherapy based systemic therapy) for NSCLC in the first-line setting.
-Such designations would include but not be limited to treatments targeting EGFR mutant positive or ALK positive NSCLC in the first-line setting.
+- Patients with NSCLC who have driver mutations for which targeted therapies (non-cytotoxic, non-immunotherapy based systemic therapy including but not limited to tyrosine-kinase inhibitors) are available; such designations would include but not be limited to treatments targeting EGFR mutant or ALK positive NSCLC.

 - If a patient has progressed in previous areas of primary disease that received definitive doses of radiation, these patients would require re-irradiation in previous high dose anatomic areas and are not eligible for this study.